 So how do things add up?
-Which of the two cameras – the Canon 1Ds or the Canon 30D – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Is the Canon 1Ds better than the Canon 30D or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (11 vs 8.2MP) with a 16% higher linear resolution.